JohnERalston/simple-pro-ready-angular2-webpack-seed/readme.md

  new HtmlWebpackPlugin({
      cachebust: new Date().getTime(),
      template: './index.html.template', //this should end in anything other than .html otherwise use [Another template option](http://https://github.com/ampedandwired/html-webpack-plugin/blob/master/docs/template-option.md)
-     filename: './Views/Shared/_Layout.cshtml', //MVC //In other words, make this path to anywhere relative to root directory
+     filename: './Views/Shared/_Layout.cshtml', //MVC //In other words, make this path anywhere relative to root directory
      hash: true,
      inject: false
 })
+```
 3. Update `index.html.template` `script` and `link` tags to point to the `dist` directory
-```

 That is pretty much it.